The Gazette (Montreal): History

 Fleury Mesplet founded a French-language weekly newspaper called La Gazette du commerce et littéraire, pour la ville et district de Montréal on June 3, 1778.
 It was the first entirely French-language newspaper in Canada.
 The paper did not accept advertising aside for the various books that Mesplet also published.
 The articles were meant to promote discussion, and it focused on literature and philosophy, as well as various anecdotal articles, poems and letters.
-Benjamin Franklin encouraged Mesplet to found the newspaper to persuade Canadians to join the American Revolution; Mesplet, an immigrant from France, had previously lived in Philadelphia and supported the Americans when they occupied Montreal during the war.
+Benjamin Franklin encouraged Mesplet to found the newspaper to persuade Canadians to join the American Revolution.
+A secret resolution of Congress dispatched Mesplat and his printing equipment to Canada in February 1776 "to establish a free press...for the frequent publication of such pieces as may be of service to the cause of the United Colonies."
+Mesplet, an immigrant from France, had previously lived in Philadelphia and supported the Americans when they occupied Montreal during the war.
 The newspaper was shut down in 1779 when Mesplet and the editor, Valentin Jautard, were arrested for sedition and imprisoned for three years.

 Mesplet began a second weekly, The Montreal Gazette / La Gazette de Montréal, on August 25, 1785, which had a dual French-English bilingual format similar to that used by the Quebec Gazette.
 Its offices were located in the house of Joseph Lemoyne de Longueuil on rue de la Capitale.
 French columns were in the left-hand column and English columns in the right-hand column.
 The columns were originally written in French and translated to English by Valentin Jautard, who served as editor until his death in 1787.
 The columns were mostly on education, religion, and literature, and after 1788 on politics.
 Foreign and local news made up the rest of the paper.
 The paper took a Voltairian and anticlerical stance, wanted Quebec to have its own legislative assembly and sought to import the principles of the French Revolution to Quebec.
 The newspaper also introduced advertising and announcements, taking up half of four pages.
 It is the direct ancestor of the current newspaper.
 The newspaper did well, and Mesplet's operation moved to Notre-Dame Street in 1787.
 Mesplet continued to operate the newspaper until his death in 1794.

 Following Mesplet's death, his widow published the newspaper for several issues, but the paper ceased publication soon after.
 Two rivals, Louis Roy and Edward Edwards fought over the right to publish the newspaper over the course of two years.
 Edwards eventually won the printing press and newspaper and continued operations until his assets were seized in 1808.
 The newspaper was then the property of James Brown for fourteen years.
 In 1822, it was sold to businessman Thomas Andrew Turner who converted into an English-only paper in 1822.
 Under Turner, The Gazette identified with the interests of anglophone business leaders in their fight with the Patriote movement.